The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Bearing top washer will likely be bound to splined shaft cover inner recess and come out with cover.

-Remove bearing bottom thrust (roller) bearing.
+First, remove the bottom thrust (roller) bearing.

 Remove bearing bottom washer.